 - Must be age 18 to 24.

 - Must not be enrolled in any school.

 - Must provide and document the information proving eligibility as an Out-of-School Youth as shown within the WIOA-1 form.

 - Must have one or more barriers to employment or education as listed below.
-To be served by the EKCEP WIOA Opportunity Youth Program, the person must be one of the following:
+To be served by the EKCEP WIOA Prosper Appalachia Program, the person must be one of the following:

-- o An offender.
+- An offender.

 - Homeless.

-- $\circ~$ In foster care, or aged out of the foster care system.
+- In foster care, or aged out of the foster care system.

 - Pregnant or parenting.

 - Have a disability.

 - A school dropout (secondary school).

 - A low-income individual who requires additional assistance to enter or complete an educational program or to secure or hold employment.

-- NOTE: Details on the definitions of these barriers are provided in the paragraphs below.
+NOTE: Details on the definitions of these barriers are provided in the paragraphs below.

-- Male clients age 18 or above must be registered with Selective Service in order to be enrolled. served.
-No WIOA services can be provided to a male client who has not completed his Selective Service registration.
-Any referred male client age 18 or above who has not registered with Selective Service must complete Selective Service registration before he can be enrolled or served. - Offender According to WIOA, an "offender" is an individual "who is or has been subject to any stageof the criminal justice process, and for whom services under this Act may be beneficial; or who requires assistance in overcoming artificial barriers to employment resulting from a record of arrest or conviction" (WIOA Section 3[38]). - Opportunity Youth Program contractors will collaborate with their local court systems, judges, probation and parole personnel, and/or other partners to determine their preference for the extent of criminal justice system involvement of the youth clients that will be served in their area.
-Contractors may choose to limit the levels or categories of order to be enrolled.
-No WIOA services can be provided to a offenses of clients that the contractor will accept and serve in its local Opportunity Youth Program.
+Male clients age 18 or above must be registered with Selective Service norder to be enrolled.
+No WIOA services can be provided to a male client who has racompleted his Selective Service registration.
+Any referred male client age 18 or above who has not registered with Selective Service must complete Selective Service registration before he can be enrolled or served.

+Offender - According to WIOA, an "offender" is an individual "who is or has been subject to any stage of the criminal justice process, and for whom services under this Act may be beneficial; or who requires assistance in overcoming artificial barriers to employment resulting from a record of arrest or conviction" (WIOA Section 3[38]).

+Prosper Appalachia Program contractors will collaborate with their local court systems, judges, probation and parole personnel, and/or otherpartners to determine their preference for the extent of criminal justice system involvement of the youth clients that will be served in their area.
+Contractors may choose to limit the levels or categories of offenses of clients that the contractor will accept and serve in its local Prosper Appalachia Program.
 For example: a contractor may choose to exclude youths who have committed sex crimes, armed violent crimes, or other specific types of offenses.
-Contactors must ensure that any such limits are discussed with and understood by the local criminal justice systems that are collaborating with and providing referrals to that contractor's Opportunity Youth Program.
+Contactors must ensure that any such limits are discussed with and understood by the local criminal justice systems that are collaborating with and providing referrals to that contractor's Prosper Appalachia Program.